HERE ARE FREQUENTLY ASKED QUESTIONS

-The process is simple: Essentially, you go to one of the ABC NewsOne Live channels on Galaxy 17 and then note your signal strength and quality to confirm that you are a) looking at the correct satellite and b) receiving a good quality signal.
+The process is straightforward: You simply go to one of the previously defined channels on Galaxy 17 (ABC NEWS Channels) and then note your signal strength and quality to confirm that you are a) looking at the correct satellite and b) receiving a good quality signal.

 3. How do I determine the signal quality on my receiver?